 Have you taken into account the groundwater level when drilling for water?

 Yes, these questions are also monitored by the NEMA (National Environment Management Authority), which needs to give its approval before BGF can get permission to drill for water.

 Drilling for water has not proven as effective as the company had hoped.
 Because of this, BGF primarily uses water collection methods and other ways of providing access to water.

 What if my tree is harmed by insects or fire?

-We offer you the opportunity to buy trees that you own for 20 years.
-Of the total number of trees we plant, each customer owns the number that the customer purchased.
-We plant about twice as many trees as we sell.
+We offer the opportunity to buy trees that you own for 20 years.
+Of the number of trees we sell, BGF aims to plant up to twice as many, and soon, probably more than that.

-To minimize the risks for our customers
+To minimize the risks for our customers:

 • no customer owns a specific tree

-• we have plantations at different locations
+• the plantations are located at different locations in different countries

 What happens if there is extreme drought or crop failure?